nexusformat/definitions/manual/source/classes/contributed_definitions/ellipsometry-structure.rst

        ``A`` and ``B`` are repeated parameters in the formula above.

     :ref:`NXdispersion_table`
-       This describes a tabular dispersion where the dielectric function is an array versus wavelength or energy.
+       This describes a tabular dispersion where the permittivity is an array versus wavelength or energy.

 Formula Grammar
 ---------------